 Larger Safety Measures

-In the case that an aging relative will be staying at your home for a longer period of time, additional safety measures should be considered.
-For a long-term stay, we recommend calling an expert from your local Home Medical Equipment (HME) store to assess your home.
+In case of an aging relative staying at your home for a longer period of time, additional safety measures should be considered.
+For a long-term stay, we recommend calling an Occupational Therapist or a credentialed expert from your local Home Medical Equipment (HME) store to assess your home.
 Care Experts will evaluate the safeness of your home and help create a plan to overcome safety threats.
 Let’s address various threats that may be found by a Care Expert and how they can be mitigated.

 Mobility loss is a common result of the aging body.
 Many seniors use wheelchairs or power scooters to overcome such loss in mobility.
 Many HME stores rent out ramps to install inside and outside of the home to increase access for scooters and wheelchairs.